-Your new employer will be able to contribute into your NGS Accumulation account, and you will be able to access your benefit once you meet a condition of release.
+Your new employer will be able to contribute into your NGS Accumulation account and you will be able to access your benefit once you meet a condition of release.

-If you are retiring, you will have the option of opening an NGS Income account, giving you flexible payment options during your retirement.
+If you are retiring, you will have the option of opening an NGS Income account giving you flexible payment options during your retirement.
 Please refer to section 4 for details of the maximum amount that you can transfer into the retirement phase of super.

 It is important to note that once you leave employment, your benefit will be subject to fluctuations in investment markets.
 This means you bear the risk that your super benefit could be lower if financial markets drop.
-You can obtain information on our Accumulation and Income accounts by visiting ngssuper.com.au/pds
+For more information, read the NGS Accumulation or NGS Retirement Product Disclosure Statement (PDS) available at ngssuper.com.au/pds